Eagle House Group – FAQs

 The Home-School diary is passed daily between home and school and enables a simple, effective two-way flow of information between parents/ carers and teacher.
 If families have any concerns about their child, they are welcome to contact their teacher directly by phone, email or by calling the school to arrange an appointment to come in and have a chat.

 Formally, the school holds parents’ evenings three times a year, which gives you the opportunity to talk to your child’s class teacher and therapists.
-The Head Teacher, Deputy and Assistant Heads are always available at these events too.
+The Head of Education, Deputy Heads

-All of our pupils have a statement of special educational needs (or EHCP) and therefore, an Annual Review meeting is held where their statement/ EHCP is reviewed.
-Staff who work with your child, including relevant members of the Curriculum Access Team (CAT) and sometimes other key professionals such as transition officers, attend this meeting.
+All of our pupils have an EHCP (Education, Health & Care plan) and therefore an Annual Review meeting is held where their EHCP is reviewed.
+Staff who work with your child, including relevant members of the CA Team and sometimes other key professionals such as transition officers, attend this meeting.

 The Annual Review Report will detail your child’s progress across the year based on the PDP (Personal Development Plan) targets.

 How regularly will I be updated on my child’s progress?

 At your child’s Annual Review meeting, the school identifies annual targets within key areas of personal development and prepares termly PDP targets, which we will ask you to contribute to, comment on and agree.
 Your child’s progress towards these targets is assessed and evaluated termly; they are then updated and will be sent home again for your approval.
 These will give you a clear indication of your child’s progress throughout the school year.

 While progress is discussed in detail at the Annual Review meeting, a regular overview and progress report will be available to you at the parents evenings, which you will be invited to attend across the academic year.
 Your child will also receive a detailed end of year report.

 If you ever have any questions or concerns regarding your child’s progress, you are welcome to come in and talk to us.